sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 kerckhoff's principle: a crypto system should be secure even if everything about the system is known, except the key.

 Security through obscurity is not security... <- security through obscurity is not really a good practice, although it has been used, for example with the use of native american languajes in WWII.

+## Secure software updates

+the device must connect to a secure server, and have a pair of secrets keys. the private key is kept in the server